Gradient-free stochastic optimization for additive models: Statement of the results

 \section{Statement of the results}

 In this section, we provide upper bounds on the optimization error of the algorithm defined in Section~\ref{sec:problem setup}.
 First, we assume that function $f$ represented by the additive model satisfies the $\alpha$-PL condition.
-Note that imposing this condition on the sum $f$ does not imply that all the components $f_j$ are PL functions.
+Note that imposing this condition on the sum $f$ { implies} that all the components $f_j$ are PL functions.
 When dealing with PL functions we consider the problem of unconstrained minimization and we introduce the notation